tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/按量计费实例关机不收费说明_int.md

 1. Instance's CPU and memory **will not be retained**.
 Therefore, **it may fail**when you restart.
 You can try again or try later.
 2. Public IP bound with instance **will be released automatically** after shutdown.
 A new public IP will be assigned when you restart the instance.
 Private IP remains the same.  **To retain the public IP, you can convert the public IP to an EIP before instance shutdown**.
 EIP will be retained after instance shutdown and restart, and no idle fee will be charged.
-3. When the instance is shut down, **most operations are not available**, including adjusting configuration/disks/network, reinstalling system, restarting instance, resetting password, renewing, etc. You need to **start up the instance** for these operations.
+3. When the instance is shut down, **most operations are not available**, including adjusting configuration/disks/network, reinstalling system, restarting instance, resetting password, renewing, etc. You need to **restart instance** to conduct those operations.
 4. Instances that are shut down for adjusting configuration/disks, reinstalling system and other OPS operations are **ineligible** for the "No Charges When Shut Down" feature.

 ## Operation Guide